openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

    <br> `cp /apps/bin/jdk-8u144-linux-x64.rpm /mpfdata/ansible/install/repo/rpms/mpf-deps/jdk-8u144-linux-x64.rpm`
 5. Open a web browser and navigate to <http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>.
 6. In the "Java SE Runtime Environment 8u144" section, click the radio button to "Accept License Agreement".
    > <br> **NOTE:** If that version of the JRE is not available on that page, then look for it on <http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html>.
+You will be required to either sign in with an existing account, or create a new account.
 7. Click on the "jre-8u144-linux-x64.rpm" link to begin the download.
 8. Move the downloaded file to `/mpfdata/ansible/install/repo/rpms/mpf-deps/jre-8u144-linux-x64.rpm`.
 9. Assuming you've followed the steps in the [Install Binary Packages](#install-binary-packages) section to download Apache ActiveMQ: